-Since 1967, Palestinian children have been living under Israeli military law in the Occupied Palestinian Territories.
-They have been detained and prosecuted in military courts, without the special protections for detained minors outlined by international law.
-Every year, about 700 Palestinian minors are arrested and interrogated and detained by the Israeli army.
-B’tselem found that by the end of August 2016, 319 Palestinian children were held as security detainees or prisoners in Israeli prisons.
-Since 2000, around 12,000 Palestinian children have been detained and prosecuted in Israeli military courts.
-Israeli children never go through the military court system.
-Palestinian children are usually charged with throwing stones, which can warrant a 20 year sentence under Israeli military law.
+Since 1967, Palestinian children have been living under Israeli military law in the Occupied Palestinian Territory.
+Palestinian children have been detained and prosecuted in military courts, without the special protections for detained minors outlined by international law.
+Every year between 500-700 Palestinian minors are arrested, interrogated and detained by the Israeli soldiers.
+According to B’tselem at the end of February 2018, 358 Palestinian children were held as security detainees or prisoners in Israeli prisons.
+Palestinian children are usually accused of throwing stones, which can end with a 20 year sentence according to Israeli military law.
 The treatment of Palestinian child prisoners is discriminating because Israeli children are not prosecuted in the military court system and the rights of the Israeli children living in illegal settlements are respected.
 When Israeli minors are arrested they can be accompanied by a parent and has the benefit of legal advice, which is not the case for two out of three Palestinian children.

-The Working Group on Grave Violations against Children gathered 208 testimonies from minors on the ill-treatment they experienced at the hands of the IDF, ISA, IPS, and Israeli Police while under military detention.
-144 children testified to having been intimidated and verbally abused during arrest, while 171 children reported being subjected to physical violence and abuse while being arrested.
-Human Rights Watch conducted interviews with Palestinian children that were arrested in East Jerusalem or the West Bank, and each reported having undergone unnecessary force while being arrested.
+The Working Group on Grave Violations against Children gathered 208 testimonies from minors on the ill-treatment they experienced in the hands of the Israeli soldiers, ISA, IPS, and Israeli Police while under military detention.
+144 children testified that they had been intimidated and verbally abused under arrest, while 171 children reported being subjected to physical violence and abuse during arrest.
+Human Rights Watch conducted interviews with Palestinian children that were arrested in the West Bank, including east Jerusalem, and each reported having undergone unnecessary force while being arrested.

-The children are often subjected to ill-treatment not only during the arrest, but during the journey to the detention or interrogation centre.
-They can suffer injuries and bruising due to being physically restrained (with plastic hand ties) and forced to lie on the floor of the vehicle.
+The children are often subject to ill-treatment not only during the arrest, but also during the journey to the detention or interrogation centre.
+Many children have injuries and bruises due to being physically restrained with plastic hand ties and forced to lie on the floor of the vehicle.
 The journey often takes many hours, and includes stopping at military bases or checkpoints.
-Medical personnel come check on the children in these stops, but they rarely conduct physical examinations, and medical attention is not provided even to the marks left from beatings or plastic ties.
-Further negligence of the children occurs, such as prolonged exposure to the elements, or not being given water and food.
+Medical personnel check on the children at these stops, but they rarely conduct physical examinations, and medical attention is not provided.
+Further negligence of the children occurs, such as not being given water and food.

 The UN Special Rapporteur on Torture stress that solitary confinement used to obtain information, especially in the case of minors, is cruel, inhumane, and degrading.
-Children in Israeli prisons are also forced to undergo extended periods of solitary confinement.
-Internationally, the use of solitary confinement for minors is used exclusively as a disciplinary measure or to separate the minors from adults.
-However, Israeli officials use it as a method in the interrogation process to extract a forced confession.
-The DCI documented 54 cases between 2012 and 2014 of minors being subjected to solitary confinement and found that the average time an individual child spent under solitary confinement was 11 days.
-The longest amount of time was 29 days in 2012.
+Children in Israeli prisons are forced to undergo extended periods of solitary confinement, which is a method to extract a forced confession in the interrogation process.
+The Defense for Children International – Palestine (DCIP) documented 66 cases between 2012 and 2015 of minors being subjected to solitary confinement and found that the average time an individual child spent under solitary confinement was 13 days.
+The longest amount of time was 45 days.
 The children are often kept in windowless cells, only allowed to leave for interrogation, during which they are usually bound and restrained.

-The children are often transferred to prisons in Israeli territory.
-This makes it very difficult for the minors’ families to be able to visit them, because if they are West Bank residents they will have to apply for a permit, which takes a lot of time and may not even come out.
+The children are often transferred to prisons in Israel.
+This makes it very difficult for the minors’ families to be able to visit them, because if they are West Bank residents they will have to apply for a permit, which is time consuming and may not even come through.
 This breaks article 76 of the Geneva Convention which states that “protected persons accused of offences shall be detained in the occupied country, and if convicted they shall serve their sentences therein.”
 It also breaks article 37(c) of the Convention on the Rights of the Child, which says that a minor in detention “shall have the right to maintain contact with his or her family through correspondence and visits, save in exceptional circumstances.”